Discover more at Parke

 We’ve been working on making it easier for you to find out how dog-friendly your visit will be before you and your four-legged-friend arrive.
 To help with this, we've created a new pawprint rating system and given all the places in our care a rating.
 You can find this information in the National Trust members’ handbook.

-Dogs can also be taken on a short lead into the Walled Garden.
-Dogs are welcome in the Long Room in Home Farm Café, accessible via the café side door.
+Please keep dogs on a short lead in the car park, the Walled Garden, and in the Long Room of Home Farm Café - accessed through the café side door.

-There are great walks around the Parke estate that are ideal to explore with your dog all year round.
+The walks around Parke estate are great to explore with your dog all year round.
 You can take a walk along the river and return either along the disused railway track or the wooded hillside.
 You can also explore the expansive low parkland or the top fields by the orchard, though be aware of livestock grazing in these areas.

-You are also advised not to leave your pet in the car, as the car park offers limited shade.
+Please do not to leave dogs in cars, the car park has limited shade.

 We’ve worked with our partner Forthglade to come up with this Canine Code, which helps to make sure everyone can enjoy their day: